mattvenn/energy-wristband/docs/closed-beta.md

 Plug in power to the pi.

-## Slave pi
+## Repeater Pi

+If you're having issues with Bluetooth range, we can use the 2nd Pi as a repeater.

-Because blue tooth low energy is low range, we use the second pi with the slave sd card to increase range.
+Because Bluetooth low energy is low range, we can use the second pi with the repeater sd card to increase range.
 Plug in:

-* slave sd card
+* repeater sd card
 * usb wifi dongle
 * usb bluetooth dongle on usb extender cable
 * plug in power